alexandrehtrb/CqrsExample/README.md

 The `runserverlocal.ps1` script builds and runs the API, listening on `https://localhost:5001`.

 The `rununittests.ps1` script runs the unit tests and generates a testing coverage report at a `TestResults` folder.
 It requires the [ReportGenerator](https://github.com/danielpalme/ReportGenerator) installed.

+## NativeAOT

+This project is prepared for NativeAOT compilation, however, the `PublishForProduction` is required during build to enable the preprocessor directive and to remove the non-compatible libraries.